Choose the adoption option and help shut down puppy factories

 Tragically, with every puppy that is sold from puppy factories, there is a mother left behind.
 Trapped in a constant cycle of pregnancy, abuse and neglect.

-RSPCA is calling for help from the community to shut down puppy factories once and for all.
+That’s why we’re calling for your help to shut down puppy factories once and for all.

 4 ways to help shut down puppy factories